nicode-io/The_Starting_Point/README.md

     +   Custom ultra-basic components which is inherited by styled element
     +   Constant default-style stylesheet
 *   Always use with and height for network images
+*   flex: 1 takes all spaces possible while flexGrow: 1 have a different behaviour (see doc)
 ---

 ### Packages